Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

 Commercial auto insurance only covers business-owned vehicles, but sometimes employees and volunteers drive their own cars for business errands.
 Personal auto policies almost always exclude coverage for business use.

-Hired and non-owned auto insurance offers liability coverage for social workers, after-school youth program instructors, and other human and social services professionals who get into an accident while driving their own car on company business.
+Hired and non-owned auto insurance offers liability coverage for human and social services professionals who get into an accident while driving their own car on company business.
 It also covers leased and rented vehicles, such as a van leased for a group home outing.

 While auto insurance is a must-have for small businesses that depend on a company car, van, or truck, it does not cover risks beyond those related to your vehicle.
 Human and social services professionals should also consider: